SeeedDocument/Seeed-WiKi/docs/Grove-GPS.md

 void clearBufferArray()                     // function to clear buffer array {
     for (int i=0; i<count;i++)
+    {
+        buffer[i]=NULL;
-    { buffer[i]=NULL;}                      // clear all index of array with command NULL }
+    }                      // clear all index of array with command NULL }
 ```

 -   Install [u-center](http://www.u-blox.com/images/Support/Support_Products/EvaluationSoftware/u-centersetup-6.2.0.0.zip).
 Upload the code below to your Arduino/Seeeduino and then open u-center.

     1. Click Receiver -> Port and select the COM port that the Arduino is using.
     2. Click Receiver -> Baudrate and make sure 9600 is selected.
     3. Click View -> Text Console and you should get a window that will stream NMEA data.
     4. Open the serial monitor,You can see as show below:

      ![](https://raw.githubusercontent.com/SeeedDocument/Grove-GPS/master/img/GPS_result.jpg)